dachev/shnapps/Readme.md

     // Run
     $ ./www.js -e development

 Open your browser and load [http://127.0.0.1:YOUR_PORT](http://127.0.0.1:YOUR_PORT).
 You should see a default page.
-You can now install some example apps:
+Now you can install some example apps:

     // Get the code
     $ cd /path/to/your/docroot
     $ git clone git@github.com:dachev/shnapps-wikidrill.git